PinYuanChen/pinyuan.github.io/_posts/2022-12-27-rxswift-debounce-throttle.md

     .disposed(by: disposeBag)
 ```
 Remember, if you don't set the `latest` to `false`, you will receive both the first and the last items.

-That’s it.
-If you have any questions or recommendations, please leave a comment below.
-See you at the top!